ommagdum/Tesla-and-GameStop-Stock-Analysis-with-Python/README.md

-This repo contains the jupyter notebook file for peer-graded assginment need for Python Project For Data Science Course
+This repo contains the jupyter notebook file for the peer-graded assginment need for Python Project For Data Science Course